Linnaeus Link Project

 The online union catalogue of Linnaean material held in institutions worldwide has played a key role in creating new links between institutions and enabling researchers to access important source and resource material.

-It should also be flexible to suit diverse international partners, be more user-friendly and provide extra features to support research.
+It was built by the Oxford-based company 67 Bricks.
+It is flexible to suit diverse international partners, more user-friendly, and provides extra features to support research.

 The new system has much improved navigation, search- and display functions.

 An outstanding feature is the new system's ability to cope with a wide range of international cataloguing systems and special characters, in line with the project's international foundations.

 It is also a powerful tool for bibliographic research: Instead of amalgamating all individual partners' records for one title into one artificial, "ideal", record, the system uses a unique Tab display to unveil the full bibliographic information present in each individual record.
 This is especially relevant for copy-specific information and provenance research.

 Linnaeus Link continues the bibliographic work of Basil H Soulsby, and acts as the official bibliography of Linnaean works.